There are so many different types of granola out there, is it safe for dogs? Can dogs eat granola? This is everything you need to know!

 Can dogs eat homemade granola?
 If you are going to make homemade granola, use one of these recipes.
 They are made with ingredients that are completely safe for dogs to eat.

-- Granola Peanut Butter Crunchies – These are made with rolled oats, 3 different kinds of seeds, and some dried fruit.
+- Peanut Butter Granola for Dogs – These are made with rolled oats, seeds, and some dried fruit.
 They are packed with nutrients!

 - Very Berry Doggy Granola Bars – These are made with cherries, 3 different types of seeds, and maple syrup.